Kiwy3/BO_PBO_HPO_LLM/readme.md

 This repository is used for the afornamed article, written for *International Conference on Optimization and Learning (OLA2025)*.
 It aim to be reproducible, with a brief guide about how to do it.
 Since hardware needed for experiments is mostly on unix-managed cluster, this guide suppose unix installation.

+## First time
+When using this repo, there are things to do mostly for the first time, this part adress this.

 ## Install the repo
 first step, clone the repository and go the the directory :

 ```